chmouel/batzconverter/README.md

 % tz -t UTC 10
 ````

+When you set another timezone than your current one, it wil show a nice ✈️emoji
+near your different base timezone, or by default it will show a 🏠 emojis to
+emphasis the current timezone in your copy and paste.

 *If you want to add extra timezone with +TZ you need to do at first before the
 options, cause bash getopt sucks*